rzVance/rzv3-cs388-001-human-benchmark/README.md

 ## Completed user stories

-- List the completed user stories from this unit
+- As a user i would be able to play the game over and over. and
 - List any pending user stories / any user stories you decided to cut from the original requirements